 The deadline for submission of this form was October 17, 2014.

 Note: You will be required to provide access to a course site that allows judges to assess the quality and frequency of your interaction with students.

 - Download and add comments to the Quality of Course Design rubric.
 Your comments should summarize how your course addresses each point in the rubric.
 The rubric along with your comments will be used to judge your submission.

 - Prepare a Student Feedback on Course Effectiveness Report.
 Refer to these guidelines for preparing this document.

-- Complete this nomination form, and attach the supporting documentation described above.
+- Complete the nomination form (currently unavailable -- award deadline past), and attach the supporting documentation described above.

 - Nomination forms that do not include the required documentation (Quality Of Course Design rubric and Student Feedback on Course Effectiveness Report) will not be considered.
 If you have any questions regarding the preparation of the documentation, please contact the Office of Distance and Extended Learning.

 - In your course site, select Add Participants in Site Info and enter evaluator as the username.
 Assign evaluator the Instructor role so that judges who log in with this username can examine all aspects of your course.

 - Accept nomination form and documentation: September 15, 2013–October 17, 2014

 - Announce award recipients: December 2014